connellymk/SnowPyt-MechParams/algorithm/algorithm_flowchart.md

 - **Action**: Return PathTree with empty branches (leaf node)

 ### 3. Parameter Node (OR Logic)
-- **Behavior**: Each incoming edge represents an alternative way to compute the parameter
+- **Meaning**: Each incoming edge represents a different method to calculate this parameter
+- **Example**: If parameter `X` can be calculated by method A OR method B, we explore both
 - **Process**:
-  1. Loop through each incoming edge independently
+  1. For each incoming edge (method):
-  2. Recursively get trees from edge source
+     - Recursively get all path trees from the predecessor node
-  3. Create new tree for each source tree
-  4. Collect all possibilities
+     - For each returned tree, wrap it by creating a new PathTree with current node on top
+     - Add all wrapped trees to the result list
+- **Result**: If edge1 returns 3 trees and edge2 returns 2 trees, we get 5 total trees (3+2)

 ### 4. Merge Node (AND Logic)
-- **Behavior**: All incoming edges must be included
+- **Meaning**: All incoming edges must be included (all inputs are required)
+- **Example**: If merge node needs input A AND input B, we must have paths for both
 - **Process**:
-  1. Get trees for each input edge
+  1. For each incoming edge:
+     - Recursively get all path trees from the predecessor node
+     - Store in input_trees_list: `[[trees from A], [trees from B], ...]`
-  2. Compute Cartesian product of all input tree lists
+  2. Compute Cartesian product: pick one tree from each input
-  3. Create tree for each combination
-  4. Each combination represents one valid way to satisfy all merge inputs
+  3. For each combination, create a PathTree with all inputs as branches
+- **Result**: If input A has 2 trees and input B has 3 trees, we get 6 combinations (2×3)
+- **Why Cartesian?**: Every way to reach A must be paired with every way to reach B

 ### 5. Recursion Flow
 - **Initial call**: `find_parameterizations()` calls `backtrack(target_parameter)`